ConflictingTheories/calliope/_site/output/content/posts/01_welcome.md

 - :construction: Permissions & Roles

-# Play with blocks in your Blog
+# Play with blocks in your Blog (Deprecated)
 You can even add a simple block building plugin to your blog.
 (In Progress)

 [[ blockworld networkString="test" ]]

 # Feeling Retro?
-Try out Pixos (coming soon)
+Try out Pixos (New Updates!)
 You can even add a simple sprite scene building plugin to your blog.
-(In Progress)
+For more information you can follow the most up-to-date version of the demo game [Peaceful Garden](https://peaceful.garden) which is based on the Pixos framework.

 [[ pixos ]]